Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 They operate at the HTTP/S layer, usually not classifying and parsing the data.
 Their protection target is different from that of a CASB.
 Let’s understand it more closely.
 If you parse the data, you can classify it.
 Then, you have rules to define the policy, access, and the ability to carry out analytics.
 As the CASB solutions mature, they will become more automated.

-They can automatically do API discovery, mapping, classifying, and intelligent learning.
+They can automatically discover API, map, classify, and learn intelligently.
 The CASBs provide a central location for policy and governance.
 They sit as a boundary between the entities.
-They are backed by the prerequisite to be able to decrypt the traffic, be it TLS or IPSec.
+They are backed by the prerequisite to decrypt the traffic, TLS, or IPSec.
 After decrypting, they read, parse, and then re-encrypt the traffic to send it on its way.

 Tokenization

 When you are in the middle, you need to decrypt the traffic and then parse it to examine and classify all the data.
-Once it is classified, if there is specific data that is highly sensitive, be it private, confidential, or regulated, you can tokenize it or redact it at a field and file level.
+Once it is classified, if there are specific susceptible data, be it private, confidential, or regulated, you can tokenize or redact it at a field and file level.
 Many organizations previously created a TLS or IPsec connection between themselves and the cloud provider or third-party network.

 However, they didn’t have strict governance or compliance capabilities to control and track the data going in and out of the organization.
 TLS or IPsec is the only point-to-point encryption; the traffic is decrypted once you reach the end location.
 As a result, sensitive data is then available, which could be in an unsecured network.

-Additional security controls are needed so that when the connections are complete, the data has an extra level of encryption.
+Additional security controls are needed so that the data has an extra level of encryption when the connections are complete.
 TLS or IPSec is for the data in motion, and tokenization is for the data at rest.
 We have several ways to secure data, and tokenization is one of them.
 Others include encryption with either provider-managed keys or customer BYOK.

 We also have different application-layer encryption.
-Tokenization substitutes the sensitive data element with a non-sensitive equivalent, which is referred to as a token.
+Tokenization substitutes the sensitive data element with a non-sensitive equivalent, a token.
 As a result, the third party needs additional credentials to see that data.

 However, when you send the data out to a 3rd party, you add another layer of encryption by putting in a token instead of a specific number like the social security number.
 Redact means that the data is not allowed to leave the enterprise.